mtlynch/resticpy/docs/index.md

 ### Args

-- `repo2`: Destination repository to copy to
+- `from_repo`: Source repository to copy from
-- `password_file2`: Path to file containing password for destination repository
+- `from_password_file`: Path to file containing password for source repository

 ### Returns